 Sadly I rubbed a little too much while using watercolors with a touch of water on a brush.
 The page pilled a little.
 You can slightly see it in the leaf that is completed, near the middle of the page.
 It’s okay.
 I kept going.

 The ladies in the coloring Facebook group looked at the photo I uploaded and encouraged me to try colors I like.

 I stepped back a few feet to look at the page (it changes my perspective when I do that).
 This helped me decide what colors to use for each type of leaf.
-I actually only focused on one type of leaf at a time instead of mapping out all of the colors at one time like others do.
+I actually only focused on one type of leaf at a time instead of mapping out all of the colors at one time as others do.

 I knew I wanted blue and orange in there somewhere.
 The red was an, aha moment after I finished all of the green and blue.